acdcjunior/acdcjunior.github.io/_posts/2014-12-03-jboss-cli-recipes-commands-for-wildfly-jboss-as-maven-plugins.md

 ###How to try the commands/recipes out out?

-Just go to your WildFly/JBoss instalation's `bin/` folder and run `jboss-cli(.bat)`.
+To start the CLI (Command Line Interface), go to your WildFly/JBoss instalation's `bin/` folder and run `jboss-cli(.bat)`.
 Your server instance must be online.

-They commands/recipes follow the format `/child-node-type=name:command(args)`
+The commands/recipes follow the format `/child-node-type=name:command(args)`

 Where `:command` can be: